 Endoscopic carpal tunnel surgery is performed on an outpatient basis, utilizing a local anesthetic to numb the wrist.
 After the three minute procedure, a band-aid is applied to the wrist, and the patient is discharged and allowed to go home.
 The patient is able to use their hand normally immediately, avoiding exertive activities for three to four weeks.

 VIDEO: Endoscopic Carpal Tunnel Release by David M. Auerbach, MD.

 Southern California Orthopedic Institute Offers Personalized Hand & Wrist Expertise

-If you're ready to discuss your carpal tunnel problem with our endoscopic carpal tunnel release expert, Dr. David Auerbach, visit us at our Van Nuys or Thousand Oaks locations.
+If you're ready to discuss your carpal tunnel problem with our endoscopic carpal tunnel release expert, Dr. David Auerbach, visit us at our Van Nuys or Westlake locations.
 You can request an appointment online or call us at (818) 901-6600.